Amina Anshba: Career

-2023 Zavarovalnica Sava Ljubljana.
+2023 Ljubljana Open.
 Ranked No. 424, she entered the 2023 Jiangxi Open as a lucky loser and defeated Elina Avanesyan for her first top-100 win and only her second tour-level win (following Gdynia 2021).
-She lost to eventual runner-up Marie Bouzkova.
+She lost to eventual runner-up, Marie Bouzková.

 In May 2024, she won her second WTA 125 title with Anastasia Dețiuc at the Saint-Malo Open.

 She made her Grand Slam debut at the 2024 French Open also with Anastasia Dețiuc, as an alternate pair, and recorded her first major wins over Romanian pair Jaqueline Cristian and Ana Bogdan, and sixth seeds Lyudmyla Kichenok and Jeļena Ostapenko.
 They lost to 11th seeds and eventual runners-up, Jasmine Paolini and Sara Errani.